woonjupark/MVPA_UW_toolbox/README.md

 MVPA_UW_toolbox

 - forked from @VisCog, created by K Chang, WJ Park, T Savage, and I Fine.
-- functions for region-of-interest based MVPA analyses using Brainvoyager data
+- functions for region-of-interest MVPA analyses using data generated in Brainvoyager

 Dependencies: